Welcome to Spiritual World of Veerashaiva’s

 A Veerashaiva is often addressed as Lingavanta or Lingayata.
 What does Lingayata mean?
 Ayata means that which has come.
 In Veerashaivism there is convention that the Guru or the preceptor bestows Linga upon the child after it is born.
 Again the Guru confers Linga upon the disciple at the time of initiation.
 In any case, the Linga must come from the Guru, and he who wears Linga that has been given by a Guru is called Lingayata.
 The Linga worshipped in the temples goes by the name of Shivalinga or Sthvaralinga and the Linga worshipped and worn on the body goes by the name Ishtalinga.

-– From the teachings of Param Poojya Shri Kumarswamiji
+– From the works of Param Poojya Shri Kumarswamiji